Tim Metcalfe (Coronation Street)

-Tim Metcalfe is a fictional character from the British television soap opera, Coronation Street, played by Joe Duttine.
+Tim Metcalfe is a fictional character from the British ITV soap opera Coronation Street, played by Joe Duttine.
 He made his first on-screen appearance on 21 January 2013.
 Duttine had previously appeared in the soap between February and June 2010 as D.S.
 Carr, the police officer that arrested Gail McIntyre (Helen Worth) for the murder of her husband, Joe McIntyre (Reece Dinsdale).
 Tim is introduced as Faye Windass' (Ellie Leach) biological father.
 His storylines initially focused on his relationship with his long-lost daughter Faye and her adoptive family - mother Anna Windass (Debbie Rush) and her partner Owen Armstrong (Ian Puleston-Davies).
-Tim's storylines have since revolved around his relationship to Sally Webster (Sally Dynevor) - whom he illegally married, and the birth of his granddaughter Miley (Erin, Eilah and Elsie Halliwell).
+Tim's storylines have since revolved around his relationship to Sally Webster (Sally Dynevor) - whom he married in 2020, and the birth of his granddaughter Miley (Erin, Eilah and Elsie Halliwell).